pooja-bhavani/Git-project/main.py/Readme.md

-# Git and GitHub in one shot
+# Commands for git and git branches
 To initailize a empty directory in git
 ```
 git init